Kingaroy: History

+Logboy Provisional School opened on 22 April 1902.
+On 1 January 1909, it became Logboy State School.
+It was at 289 Weens Road (26.51351°S 151.79944°E).
+In 1911, it was moved to 215–227 Siefert Street, Crawford, and renamed Crawford State School, opening with 29 students.

 The first Kingaroy Post Office opened by 1902 (a receiving office had been open from 1895) and was renamed Taabinga Village in 1905, when Kingaroy Railway Station office opened.
 This was renamed Kingaroy in 1907.
 The Taabinga Village office closed in 1929.

-Erin Vale State School opened on 1911.
-In 1912 it was renamed Stuart Valley High School.
-It closed on 1961.
-It was "via Kingaroy".The foundation stone of the Kingaroy Soldiers' Memorial Rotunda was laid on 25 April 1922 (ANZAC Day) by the RSL president Sergeant Norman Booth.
+Erin Vale State School opened in 1911.
+In 1912 it was renamed Stuart Valley State School.
+It closed in 1961.
+It was "via Kingaroy".

+Kingaroy's first general hospital opened on 19 November 1914.
+Prior the only hospital located in Kingaroy was St. Aubyn's private hospital, which opened in 1910.
+Clydebank Hospital became Kingaroy's second private hospital, which later became a hostel for children.
+Kingaroy's new public hospital was opened 7 October 1839.The foundation stone of the Kingaroy Soldiers' Memorial Rotunda was laid on 25 April 1922 (ANZAC Day) by the RSL president Sergeant Norman Booth.
 It was dedicated on 29 June 1932 by Mayor-General Sir Thomas William Glasgow.

 The Kingaroy Branch of the Queensland Country Women's Association was established 22 August 1922 with Florence Daphne Youngman of Taabinga Homestead as the first president.
 In 1926 her husband Arthur Youngman donated land at 122 Kingaroy Street and Charlie Gills built the first rooms.
 On 24 November 1956 a hall was built at the rear of the rooms to allow for catering of weddings and functions.

 St Mary's Catholic Primary School opened in January 1929.
 In 1980 it merged with St Mary's Catholic Secondary School to become South Burnett Catholic College.

 The town's wastewater treatment plant was established circa 1940 with the treated water being discharged into the Stuart River.
-A major upgrade occurred between 2014 2016 resulting greater processing capacity at greater efficiency with treated water now being recycled for use on sporting fields and the golf course.
+A major upgrade occurred between 2014–2016 resulting greater processing capacity at greater efficiency with treated water now being recycled for use on sporting fields and the golf course.

 The Royal Australian Air Force had a significant operational and training presence in the region during the World War II, the first squadrons deploying to the town's airport about mid-1942.
 At least eight squadrons were based at RAAF Kingaroy then (viz.
 Nos.
 1, 4, 5, 6, 15, 75, 92 and 93 Squadrons), together with No. 3 Initial Training School.
 Aircraft operated there by the RAAF included Avro Ansons, CAC Wirraways, DAP Beauforts, DH Mosquitos, Curtiss P-40E Kittyhawks and Bristol Beaufighters.
 Kingaroy R.A.A.F.
 Post Office was open from 7 August 1942 until 28 February 1946.